This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Spray a 6 quart Crock-Pot with nonstick cooking spray.
+- Spray a 6-quart Crock-Pot with nonstick cooking spray.
 Set aside.

 - Spread 1 cup of prepared marinara sauce in the bottom of the crockpot.
-Layer 4 uncooked pasta noodles, breaking them up as needed to fit, evenly over bottom of the crockpot on top of the sauce.
+Layer 4 uncooked pasta noodles, breaking them up as needed to fit, evenly over the bottom of the crockpot on top of the sauce.
 Spread 1/3 of the ricotta mixture, 1/3 of the sausage and onion mixture, 1 cup of sauce.
 Repeat layers 2 more times.

-- For the final top layer, arrange 4 more noodles, 1 cup of sauce and the remaining 1 cup Parmesan and 2 cups mozzarella cheese.
+- For the final top layer, arrange 4 more noodles, 1 cup of sauce, and the remaining 1 cup Parmesan and 2 cups mozzarella cheese.
 Cover and cook until on low until lasagna is heated through, about 4 hours.

 Fans Also Made: